muratk5n/thirdwave/en/README.md

-Let's remember the numbers, Nordstream is 65 GW each, Fukushima (was) 5 GW, the largest solar plant is 2.25GW, 1 GW is considered quite large for solar, Ghawar oil field output is 269 GIGAWATTS.
+Let's remember the numbers, Nordstream is 65 GW each, Fukushima (was) 5 GW, the largest solar plant is 2.25GW, 1 GW is considered quite large for solar, Ghawar oil field output is 269 WG.

 ---